kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/plenary.nvim/README.md

 Inspiration: https://github.com/theHamsta/nvim_rocks .
 However, I've used quite a different end goal (following XDG_CONFIG standards, using `package.path` and `package.cpath` to load the packages and a different strategy of loading).

-### Bundled with:

-Currently comes bundled with slightly modified versions of:
-- luaunit: https://github.com/bluebird75/luaunit -> Used for unit testing
-- busted: Unit testing library

 ### And more to come :)